Animesh-Ghosh/GitHub-API-Wrapper/README.md

 ## Overview

-Make an app that utilizes the GitHub API and creates a wrapper library around itthat has it's own custom end-points (REST API format).
+Make an app that utilizes the GitHub API and creates a wrapper library around it that has it's own custom end-points (REST API format).

 ## To Do